-This allows people to have healthful foods while still getting a calorie boost.
+Adding oils to vegetables and greens allows people to eat healthful foods while still getting a calorie boost.

 Eating healthful higher-calorie foods

-Eating calorie-rich foods will help with weight gain.
+Eating calorie-rich foods will help a person gain weight.

-The key is to choose nutrient-rich foods instead of sugary and fatty foods to avoid damaging health.
+However, the key is to choose nutrient-rich foods rather than sugary and fatty foods to maintain the best possible health.